bosamart/sr-mpls-iosxr-eveng-lab/README.md

-# Segment Routing (SR-MPLS) on Cisco IOS XRv9000 — EVE-NG Lab
+# Segment Routing (SR-MPLS & SRv6) on Cisco IOS XRv9000 — EVE-NG Lab

-A hands-on lab building a service-provider style core that forwards MPLS traffic using **Segment Routing (SR-MPLS)** — no LDP, no RSVP-TE.
-The lab progresses from a plain IGP up to traffic engineering and L3VPN services riding on an SR underlay, mirroring how modern mobile/transport networks are built.
+A hands-on lab building a service-provider style core that forwards traffic using **Segment Routing** — no LDP, no RSVP-TE.
+It progresses from a plain IGP up to traffic engineering and an L3VPN, then carries that same VPN over **both** the SR-MPLS and the SRv6 (IPv6-native) data planes — mirroring how modern mobile/transport networks are built.

 > **Goal:** learn SR the way operators actually deploy it, and produce a clean,
 > reproducible writeup.
 Every phase lists *what* to configure, *why* it matters,